-I guess I should start by sharing with you my flat – I was both lucky and unlucky (this post is rather filled with paradoxes, isn’t it?) being granted a studio for my on-campus accommodation.
+I guess I should start by sharing with you my flat – I was both lucky and unlucky (this post is rather filled with paradoxes, isn’t it?) in being granted a studio for my on-campus accommodation.
 This means I not only have my own bedroom and bathroom but I am also blessed with having my own kitchen (which for someone recovering from an eating disorder is a blessing); however it does come with its drawbacks both socially and financially although it has provided opportunities for practice in regards to pushing comfort zones and budgeting!

-I had a truly wonderful Fresher’s week where I made some most amazing friends both on and off my course and was blessed to have my darling boyfriend staying with me too.
+The first week of the month was the classic university ‘Fresher’s Week’.
+I had a truly wonderful time where I made some most amazing friends both on and off my course and was blessed to have my darling boyfriend staying with me too.
 We enjoyed trips into Brighton, crafternoons, visits to the bars and pubs, walks in

-After freshers week it was time for the actual studying to begin and to say the expected workload was a shock would be something of an understatement(!).
+After freshers week it was time for the actual studying to begin and to say the workload was a shock would be something of an understatement(!).
 BUT it has been so nice to be studying again, especially in such a wonderful environment.
 There is a lot of pre and post reading expected of me but overall it is manageable and the support has been incredible.
 For the most part, the lectures have been immensely engaging and I am loving my modules!